Find "Missing" Elevations with GPS Visualizer

 The problem: Sometimes you have geographic data that consists only of latitudes and longitudes, but you want to know the altitudes as well -- because for example, you want to colorize points by height above sea level, or draw a profile of a track.
 Here are some common reasons why you might have "flat" or incomplete data:

+GPS Visualizer's map, profile, and conversion programs now have the ability to instantly add elevation data -- from a DEM (digital elevation model) database -- to any type of GPS file.
 If you just want to draw a profile, or convert a single data file to plain text or GPX while adding elevation, you can use the fast and simple form right here:

 Or, look in GPS Visualizer's various input forms for the menu called "Add DEM elevation data," and choose one of the elevation databases.
 For the U.S., you can get 30-meter horizontal resolution from NASA's Space Shuttle Radar Topography Mission (SRTM1) or from the U.S. Geological Survey's National Elevation Dataset (NED).
 For the rest of the world, a 90-meter NASA database (SRTM3) is available; Copies of all three databases -- 90 gigabytes of raw data -- are stored on GPS Visualizer's server.

 Note that the elevation-adding feature will erase any existing altitude data (for example, from a GPS) that might already be in your file.
 Sometimes this is desirable; profiles made with Digital Elevation Model (DEM) data are usually "smoother" looking than GPS, and typically contain fewer gaps or suspicious readings.
 (Speaking of gaps, there are a few in NASA's data, and that's unavoidable.
 If GPS Visualizer runs into one of these, it will not overwrite those elevations in your input data.
-If your data is in the U.S., you may want to try the NED data, which is gap-free.)
+If your data is from the U.S., you may want to try the NED data, which is gap-free.)